Magnetic point groups and space groups: Magnetic space groups

-There is an additional discrepancy in the different notations which has been the cause of some confusion over the years.
-It is due to the fact that when $e'\in G_M$ ordinary mirrors or rotations when unprimed may become glide planes or screw axes when primed, and {\it vice versa.} The only consistent way to avoid this confusion is to use only unprimed elements for the symbols of class-equivalent magnetic space group types.
-This is the approach adopted by both the Belov and the Lifshitz notations, but unfortunately not by the OG notation, having introduced errors into their list of magnetic space group types.
-In any case, there is no need to leave the $1'$ at the end of the symbol, as it is clear from the existence of a subscript on the lattice symbol that the magnetic point group $G_M$ contains $e'$.
+In the cubic system, for example, there are two lattice-sublattice pairs of index 2---the simple cubic lattice $P$ has a face-centered sublattice $F$ of index 2; and the body-centered cubic lattice $I$ has a simple cubic sublattice $P$ of index 2.
+The first pair is denoted $P_F$ in the OG notation; $F_S$ ($S$ for simple) in the BNS notation; and $I^*_P$ in the RWM notation, with the asterisk indicating that the lattice is specified in Fourier space.
+Recall that the reciprocal of an fcc lattice is a bcc lattice and \emph{vice versa}.
+The second pair is denoted $I_P$ in the OG notation; $P_I$ in the BNS notation; and $P_{F^*}$ in the RWM notation.

-Let us list all the class-equivalent magnetic space group types with point group $432$.
-In the cubic system there are two lattice-sublattice pairs: (1)~The simple cubic lattice $P$ has a face-centered sublattice $F$ of index 2; and (2)~The body-centered cubic lattice $I$ has a simple cubic sublattice $P$ of index 2.
-Also recall that the reciprocal of $F$ is a bcc lattice in Fourier space, denoted by $I^*$, and the reciprocal of $I$ is an fcc lattice, denoted $F^*$.
-In the Belov notation we have $F_s432$, $F_s4_j32$, $P_I432$, and $P_I4_j32$ with $j=1,2,3$.
-The subscript $s$ is for ``simple''.
-In the Lifshitz notation, using Fourier space lattices, these groups become $I^*_P432$, $I^*_P4_j32$, $P_{F^*}432$, and $P_{F^*}4_j32$.
-In the OG notation these groups should become $P_F432$, $P_F4_j32$, $I_P432$, and $I_P4_j32$.
-Instead, they list $P_F432$, $P_F4_232$, $I_P432$, $I_P4_132$ $I_P4'32'$, and $I_P4'_132'$, using primes inconsistently and clearly missing two groups.
-We therefore recommend to refrain from using primes when denoting class-equivalent magnetic space groups.
+In the top part of Table~\ref{Table:MSG} we enumerate all the cubic magnetic space group types with point group 432.
+Note that in addition to the different settings, there is a discrepancy in the different notations, which is due to the fact that when $e'\in G_M$, ordinary mirrors or rotations when unprimed may become glide planes or screw axes when primed, and \emph{vice versa.} The only consistent way to avoid such confusion is to use only unprimed elements for the symbols of class-equivalent magnetic space-group types.
+This is the approach adopted by both the BNS and the RWM notations, but unfortunately not by the OG notation.
+Also note that there is no $1'$ at the end of the symbol, as it is clear from the existence of a subscript on the lattice symbol that the magnetic point group $G_M$ contains $e'$.
+Comparisons between the OG and the BNS notions, and discussions regarding the advantages and disadvantages of each approach, are still ongoing, with new notations being proposed to this day \cite{Grimmer09, Grimmer10, Litvin16, Campbell22}.